progit/progit/pl/06-git-tools/01-chapter6.markdown

 	F
 	E

-Jest to przydatne, jeżeli zamierzasz utrzymywać gałąź `experiment` zaktualizowaną, oraz przeglądać co będziesz włączał.
-Innym bardzo często używanym przykładem użycia tej składni jest zobaczenie, co zamierzasz wypchnąć do zdalnego repozytorium:
+Jest to przydatne, jeżeli zamierzasz utrzymywać gałąź `experiment` zaktualizowaną, oraz przeglądać co będziesz integrował.
+Innym bardzo często używanym przykładem użycia tej składni jest sprawdzenie, co zamierzasz wypchnąć do zdalnego repozytorium:

 <!-- This is useful if you want to keep the `experiment` branch up to date and preview what you’re about to merge in.
 Another very frequent use of this syntax is to see what you’re about to push to a remote: -->